wp-plugins/pagerestrict/readme.txt

 1. Enjoy.

 == Changelog ==

+= 2.04 (2011-09-07) =
+* Added support for blog home page (included with archives and search listings) for post restriction.

 = 2.03 =
 * Update to fix bug where only 5 blog posts display in the settings screen.